KahWee - Web Development, AI Tools & Tech Trends

 add_header "Access-Control-Allow-Credentials" "true" always;

-The $http_origin variable contains the request's Origin header.
-The always flag ensures the headers are sent even for error responses (4xx/5xx), which is what the browser expects during CORS checks.
+$http_origin contains the request's Origin header.
+The always flag sends headers even for error responses (4xx/5xx), which the browser expects during CORS checks.

-Use Access-Control-Allow-Origin: * when your API is public and doesn't require authentication, you don't send cookies or Authorization headers, or you're serving static assets.
-Use dynamic origin matching when you send credentials, need to support multiple specific origins, or your API requires authentication.
-Never return both * and credentials headers (browsers reject this), skip CORS headers on OPTIONS responses (preflight will fail), or allow credentials with Access-Control-Allow-Origin: * (not allowed).
+Use Access-Control-Allow-Origin: * when your API is public, you don't send cookies or Authorization headers, or you serve static assets.
+Use dynamic origin matching when you send credentials, support multiple specific origins, or your API requires authentication.

 CORS prevents malicious sites from reading your data on other domains.
 Without it, any website could make authenticated requests to your bank using your cookies.
 The complexity comes from balancing security with functionality.